dlknowles/gen-web/README.md

 * Demo UIs or unnecessary assets

 **gen-web** gives you the opposite:
-A clean, fast baseline that senior engineers can build on without ripping anything out.
+A clean, fast baseline that developers can build on without ripping anything out.

 ## License